elixir-europe/rdmkit/pages/your_domain/single_cell.md

 ### Solutions

-- **Normalization and Transformation**: Consider using established methods such as shifted logarithm, variance stabilizing transformation (sctransform) or cell pool-based size facor estimators (scran) to address differences in sequencing depth and monitor data quality.
-Alternative normalization methods such as term frequency inverse document frequency (TF-IDF) are well-suited for scATAC-seq data.
+- **Normalization and Transformation**: Consider using established methods such as shifted logarithm, variance stabilizing transformation (sctransform) or cell pool-based size factor estimators (scran) to address differences in sequencing depth and monitor data quality.
+Alternative normalization methods such as term frequency-inverse document frequency (TF-IDF) are well-suited for scATAC-seq data.
 - **Low-Quality Cell Detection**: Evaluate metrics like the number of detected genes per cell, mitochondrial gene content, and UMI counts to define quality criteria.
-The threshold for data quality acceptability is variable depending of several factors like the number of replicates or the type of organism (procaryote, plant, animal...) used.
+The threshold for data quality acceptability is variable depending of several factors like the number of replicates or the type of organism (prokaryote, plant, animal...) used.
-- **Batch Effects Handling**: Examining you data to check that the most important elements for the clustering/cell comparison are biological and not technical.
+- **Batch Effects Handling**: Examining your data to check that the most important elements for the clustering/cell comparison are biological and not technical.
 Exploring batch correction methods like [Harmony](https://www.nature.com/articles/s41592-019-0619-0) can help reduce technical biases in data integration.
 - **Biological Annotation**: Use known marker genes or reference-based annotation to assign cell types or states to clusters.
-Database of knwon cell markers (like [CellMarker](http://117.50.127.228/CellMarker/index.html)) can be helpful.
+A database of known cell markers (like [CellMarker](http://117.50.127.228/CellMarker/index.html)) can be helpful.

-Each of these elements need to be provided with a comprehensive description.
+Each of these elements needs to be provided with a comprehensive description.
 Including details on the normalization techniques applied, outlier removal strategies, and batch correction methods employed to enhance data quality and reliability.

 ## Data Integration and Analysis Across Experiments